bhisaac/5eFP/5eFP-SRD-V0.1.md

 **Naturally Stealthy.** You can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.

+## Human
+### Human Traits
+It’s hard to make generalizations about humans, but your human character has these traits.

+**Ability Score Increase.** One ability score of your choice increases by +1.

+**Adaptable.** Choose and gain one bonus feature:
+- **Feat.** You gain one bonus feat
+- **Ability.** Choose a different ability score than the one chosen for ability score increase trait above.
+The chosen ability score increases by +1.

+**Age.** Humans reach adulthood in their late teens and live less than a century.

+**Alignment.** Humans tend toward no particular alignment.
+The best and the worst are found among them.

+**Size.** Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
+Regardless of your position in that range, your size is Medium.

+**Speed.** Your base walking speed is 6 squares.

+**Languages.** You can speak, read, and write Common and one extra language of your choice.
+Humans typically learn the languages of other peoples they deal with, including obscure dialects.
+They are fond of sprinkling their speech with words borrowed from other tongues: Orc curses, Elvish musical expressions, Dwarvish military phrases, and so on.

+## Human (Variant)
+### Human Traits
+It’s hard to make generalizations about humans, but your human character has these traits.

+**Ability Score Increase.** Two separate ability scores increase by +1.

+**Age.** Humans reach adulthood in their late teens and live less than a century.

+**Alignment.** Humans tend toward no particular alignment.
+The best and the worst are found among them.

+**Size.** Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
+Regardless of your position in that range, your size is Medium.

+**Speed.** Your base walking speed is 6 squares.

+**Languages.** You can speak, read, and write Common and one extra language of your choice.
+Humans typically learn the languages of other peoples they deal with, including obscure dialects.
+They are fond of sprinkling their speech with words borrowed from other tongues: Orc curses, Elvish musical expressions, Dwarvish military phrases, and so on.

 ---
 # Backgrounds
 Every story has a beginning.
 Your character’s background reveals where you came from, how you became an adventurer, and your place in the world.
 Your dwarf warrior might have been a courageous knight or a grizzled soldier.
 Your halfling mage could have been a sage or an artisan.
 Your elf scoundrel might have gotten by as a guild thief or commanded audiences as a jester.